 Sixteen or seventeen years ago, when Bry and I moved to NYC, we left our families and friends and we moved into a new home where we were welcomed by new friends who very much became our family, in NYC and even after.
-From child-bearing to church responsibilities to the loneliness you feel in a big city with small apartments and husbands working 100 hour work weeks – the group of ladies I found there in NYC I needed in a different way that I have ever needed anyone in my life.
+From child-bearing to church responsibilities to the loneliness you feel in a big city with small apartments and husbands working 80-hour work weeks, the group of ladies I found there in NYC I needed in a different way that I had ever needed anyone in my life.
 Anne, Amy, Emma, Amanda, Liz, Ruth, Kyndra, Kristie, Lauren, Krista, Christina, Lorinda, Jen, Davian, Stacey, Desiree, Angela, Jill.

 What I didn’t know, though, was how much I still needed these women in my life.
 It wasn’t in the same every-day-at-the-playground way that we’d experienced together before.
 But more of a touch-down-and-look-at-where-your-life-is-going way.
 We could offer that to each other.
 We had seen each other through deaths and divorces, economic crashes and also a whole lot of laughs!